Lesotho’s Food Insecurity and the US AIM for Climate

 Is climate change a driver of food scarcity in South Africa?
 And if so, to what extent?
 Food security is becoming a serious concern, especially in poor and developing countries.

-Data from the UN Food and Agriculture Organisation (UNFAO) shows that by 2019 two billion people will experience moderate to severe food insecurity.
-UNFAO’s has four interconnected pillars to measure food security:
+Data from the UN Food and Agriculture Organisation (UNFAO) shows that by 2019, two billion people will experience moderate to severe food insecurity.
+UNFAO has four interconnected pillars to measure food security:

 An article from the Conversation explains the relationship between climate-change-induced droughts and the 2007 food crisis in Lesotho.
 The article mentions that droughts can negatively impact these four pillars, creating food insecurity or scarcity in the area.

-When scientists examined the relationship between climate change-induced drought and food production in Lesotho, they find out that climate change is a significant driver of the country’s food crises in 2007.
+When scientists examined the relationship between climate change-induced drought and food production in Lesotho, they found that climate change was a significant driver of the country’s food crises in 2007.

-The country’s primary product is Maize, but it only produces 30% of its demand importing the rest from its neighbour country, South Africa.
+The country’s primary product is maise, but it only produces 30% of its demand by importing the rest from its neighbouring country, South Africa.

 When a severe drought hit in 2007, both countries suffered crop failure.
-Maize export to Lesotho dropped sharply, which caused its price to double.
-In the end, Lesotho’s government has had to ask for emergency food assistance for 20% of its population.
+Maise exports to Lesotho dropped sharply, causing its price to double.
+Ultimately, Lesotho’s government had to ask for emergency food assistance for 20% of its population.

-To determine the effects of climate change on food production, scientists came up with two scenarios: the factual and counterfactual worlds.
+To determine the effects of climate change on food production, scientists devised two scenarios: the factual and counterfactual worlds.

-- The first one – the factual world is a warming world and the one we live in today.
-Scientist finds that drought will increase five times and double the chances that droughts will impact both countries.
+• The first is the factual world—a warming world—and the one we live in today.
+Scientists predict that droughts will increase fivefold and double the chances that they will impact both countries.

-- In contrast, the counterfactual world – one without climate change-finds that food shortage is much less likely to occur, and there are even scenarios where food shortage could be prevented entirely.
+• In contrast, the counterfactual world—one without climate change—finds that food shortages are much less likely to occur and that there are even scenarios where they could be prevented entirely.

-Climate change adverse effects on Lesotho’s farming households
+Climate change’s adverse effects on Lesotho’s farming households

-Researchers also find that climate change decreased the self-sufficiency of farming households in Lesotho by half and decreased their household purchasing power by 37%.
+Researchers also found that climate change decreased the self-sufficiency of farming households in Lesotho by half and decreased their household purchasing power by 37%.

-Climate change is also worsening the already vulnerable food situation in the country.
+Climate change is also worsening the country’s already vulnerable food situation.
 Other factors that affect Lesotho’s declining agriculture production are soil erosion, poor land-use practices, and decreasing soil fertility.

 United States AIM for Climate

-The US rejoining the Paris Agreement is a significant boost for the international climate accord composed of 175 countries uniting against climate change.
+USe US rejoining the Paris Agreement is a significant boost for the international climate accord, which consists of 175 countries uniting against climate change.

 On 23 April 2021, the US announced its latest climate action initiative in partnership with the United Arab Emirates: the Agriculture Innovation Mission for Climate (AIM for Climate).